UK Council for Psychotherapy

 Anger management counselling in London, irritability, anger control techniques

 Storing Things Up Struggling to take the pressure off, things may be slowly simmering away inside and when we reach boiling point we have to unleash our anger.
+We may want to express healthy ways of letting off steam.
 Our stress can lead to fear, which in turn can lead to anger.
 Holding the pressure in, some of us may store things up, which can get too much for us (e.g. holding on to our resentments, bitterness, grievances, grudges, even the minor ones, want to get even & retaliate or maybe our unresolved grief).
 Other options of releasing our anger can be explored in anger management sessions or anger counselling.

 Using Our Anger As A Tool We can utilise our anger to: